trevormarburger/trevormarburger.github.io/docs/about.md

 ---
+title: "About Me"
+description: "About Me"
 layout: post
-title: "About Me"
 permalink: "/about/"
-description: About Me
 ---

 Test